Garrett Cooper Player Props: Marlins vs. Royals

 Royals Pitching Rankings

-- The Royals rank 14th in baseball in home runs given up (65 total, 1.1 per game).
+- Royals pitchers combine to rank 14th in baseball in home runs given up (66 total, 1.1 per game).

-- The Royals will look to Hernandez (0-3) in his third start this season.

 © 2023 Data Skrive.
 All rights reserved.